 DO NOT SIGN ANY PETITION OR DONATE MONEY TO ANY FUND AS PER DIRECTIONS FROM THE OFFICIAL CAMPAIGN.

-The focus at this time is to see Jaggi freed and returned to Scotland.
+The focus of the #FREEJAGGINOW campaign is to see Jaggi freed and returned to Scotland.
 However, the reasoning behind Jagtar Singh Johal’s arrest, detention and torture goes much deeper and is an issue that we cannot continue to ignore as a Panth.
 We have been here before and must learn from our past failings if this type of event is to be prevented from happening again.

 The Sikh people have been engaged in a struggle against the Indian State since before it’s inception in 1947.
 Following the end of World War II, South Asian territories were granted so-called ‘independence’ which was in effect the establishment of two competing powers – India and Pakistan.
 Despite unsuccessfully advocating for their own geographical home in the region, political intrigue and naivety forced Sikh representative bodies to side with one of the two newly created powers, moving all of their hopes and dreams into East Punjab which now fell under Indian occupation.
 Two years later, Sikh ambassadors deliberating over the Indian Constitution refused to accept it’s final drafting and as such no Sikh has ever formally adopted Indian statehood on behalf of the Sikh people.
 From that constitutional rejection seventy years ago began a lifetime’s struggle to the present day during which Sikhs have adopted different forms of opposition from political agitation to civil disobedience, armed conflict to international lobbying, resulting in the current situation: we are without statehood, fundamental rights, and most importantly power.